JakubSzuber/Local-Monuments-Website/README.md

 ## Docker Compose

-To run app with compose file you have to create directory wherever you want and then clone from that repo...git clone https://github.com/JakubSzuber/Local-Monuments-Website Local-Monuments-Website cd Local-Monuments-Website docker-compose up -d if...ordocker-compose up
+To run app with compose file you have to create directory wherever you want and then clone from that repo...git clone https://github.com/JakubSzuber/Local-Monuments-Website Local-Monuments-Website cd Local-Monuments-Website docker-compose up -d if...ordocker-compose up all containers will communicate between each other by using the same bridge network, created by docker compose by default

 # Other methods:
 ## Docker commands